 The Role of Telehealth and Remote Patient Monitoring

-By leveraging technology, healthcare providers can navigate the nursing shortage by providing telehealth and remote patient monitoring (RPM) for COVID-19 patients.
+By leveraging technology, healthcare providers can navigate the nursing shortage by providing telehealth and remote patient monitoring (RPM) for patients.
 With telehealth and RPM, you can empower patients and provide acute-level care from their homes via a dedicated Hospital at Home program.

 What Is Hospital at Home (HaH)?

 Hospital at Home is an innovative care model that provides hospital-level care in a patient’s home, acting as a complete substitute for acute hospital care within the facility.